anyfavors/n8n-helm/n8n/README.md

 are defined in `podSecurityContext` and `securityContext` in `values.yaml` and can be adjusted if needed.

+Automatic mounting of the ServiceAccount token is disabled via `serviceAccount.automount` to limit access to the Kubernetes API and reduce the attack surface.

 ## Updating n8n versions

 When a new n8n release is published, bump the `appVersion` field in